cmusatyalab/diamond-example/readme.txt

 searching for text in files.
 This can be made with make.

 The client directory contains a simple Java-based client for testing the filter.
-The easiest(?) way to build is by importing into Eclipse.
-Do this after importing the OpenDiamond java project into Eclipse.
-OpenDiamond Java Bindings are from http://diamond.cs.cmu.edu/
+This can be built with Ant.
+You must have the OpenDiamond Java library, which is available at <http://diamond.cs.cmu.edu/>.

 The python directory contains a Python implementation of the text search filter.
 This can be used with the example client as a drop-in replacement